 Marble mosaic wall tile, which includes common sizes like 1×1, 2×2, 2×4, hexagon shape mosaic, penny round, and interlocking staggered joint pieces.
-Traditional marble mosaic sizes like squares and rectangular are old and classic.
-However, new shapes such as penny round marble, elongated limestone, and hexagon travertine pieces are an excellent choice for traditional or modern kitchens.
+Traditional marble mosaic tiles‘ sizes like squares and rectangular are old and classic.
+However, new shapes such as penny round marble, elongated limestone, and hexagon travertine pieces are excellent choices for traditional or modern kitchens.

-The new addition of waterjet mosaics, such as arabesque shape or triangle mosaics, is new and trendy.
+The new addition of waterjet mosaics, such as arabesque shapes or triangle mosaics, is new and trendy.
 Some of these wall tiles are perfect for decorating the space between the countertop and your cabinet.
-That hight is.
-18″ typically, and most of these small size tiles can be installed without too many cuts.
+That height is.
+18″ typically, and most of these small-size tiles can be installed without too many cuts.

 3. Glass Tiles

 Glass is impervious and easy to clean in kitchen tile installations.
-It is available matt finish or glossy finish.
-If you are looking for very easy to clean material, you can’t go wrong with glass.
+It is available with a matt finish or glossy finish.
+If you are looking for very easy-to-clean material, you can’t go wrong with glass.
 Furthermore, glass tiles are often used with marble mosaics, or even brass pieces to give an interesting texture and feel.
 Sicis is one of the most well-known glass manufacturers in the World.

 4. Ceramic Tiles